Glossary of Terms

 Trustee – The individual or bank or trust company designated to hold and administer trust property (also generally referred to as a “fiduciary”).
 The term usually includes original (initial), additional, and successor trustees.
 A trustee has the duty to act in the best interests of the trust and its beneficiaries and in accordance with the terms of the trust instrument.
 A trustee must act personally (unless delegation is expressly permitted in the trust instrument), with the exception of certain administrative functions.

 Unified credit – A credit against the federal gift and estate tax otherwise payable by an individual or estate.
 Frequently referred to as the estate tax exemption amount, the exemption equivalent, or applicable exclusion amount.
-The current exemption amount is $5 million inflation adjusted ($5.25 million in 2013).
+The current exemption amount is $11.2 million in 2018, inflation adjusted annually.

 Uniform custodial trust act – A law enacted by some states providing a simple way to create a trust for a minor or adult beneficiary without the need for a complex trust document.
 Such a trust typically is used for a trust of modest size, particularly for a disabled beneficiary.
 An adult beneficiary may terminate the trust at any time, otherwise the trust may continue for the life of the beneficiary.